 - You might have a cracked foundation if: windows don’t open or close, doors get stuck, or you have uneven floors.
 Do any of these symptoms apply to your home?

-To market the sweepstakes, we had a strong email campaign throughout the run of the contest.
-We sent a kick-off email to our contest database and leveraged A/B testing to pick the most successful subject line – “Own your home?
+To market the sweepstakes, the Entercom Portland team had a strong email campaign throughout the run of the contest.
+They sent a kick-off email to their contest database and leveraged A/B testing to pick the most successful subject line – “Own your home?
 You should enter the Ultimate Fix Up!”

-We also sent a dedicated email from each of our five sponsors throughout the contest.
-In addition to email, we also promoted the contest heavily on-air, on our website, and through social media posts.
+They also sent a dedicated email from each of their five sponsors throughout the contest.
+In addition to email, they also promoted the contest heavily on-air, on their website, and through social media posts.

-We were ecstatic about the results of this contest.
-All together, the contest brought in over 2,000 entries, and we were able to collect almost 1,400 email addresses for our clients.
-But beyond email, we were able to deliver a list of hot, qualified leads to all five sponsors.
+The team was ecstatic about the results of this contest.
+All together, the contest brought in over 2,000 entries, and they were able to collect almost 1,400 email addresses for their clients.
+But beyond email, they were able to deliver a list of hot, qualified leads to all five sponsors.

-For our foundation repair company, 11 people requested to be contacted by phone – 10 of which showed signs of a crumbling foundation.
+For the foundation repair company, 11 people requested to be contacted by phone – 10 of which showed signs of a crumbling foundation.
 With an average sale price of $3,000-$5,000 for foundation repair, it was important to us to showcase the immediate return on investment.
-Beyond the leads for our advertisers, this was also a big win for us at Entercom Portland as it brought in $50,000 in revenue ($10,000 for each sponsor).
+Beyond the leads for their advertisers, this was also a big win for Entercom Portland as it brought in $50,000 in revenue ($10,000 for each sponsor).